 The Many Types of Beer

-Further down in this post we’ve included a list of the more-common beer types you’ll encounter.
-Understanding these can help you better-understand beer beyond just ales and lagers, and (more importantly) it can give you insight into the other beers you might find appealing or why you like the style that you like.
+Further down we’ve included a list of the more common beer types you’ll encounter.
+Understanding these can help you better understand beer beyond just ales and lagers, and more importantly, it can give you insight into the other beers you might find appealing or why you like the style that you like.

 Did you know that all beers are either an ale, lager or hybrid?